bashrc2/epicyon/specification/activitypub.md

 ActivityPub shares the same [URI / IRI conventions as in ActivityStreams](https://www.w3.org/TR/activitystreams-core/#urls).

 Servers *SHOULD* validate the content they receive to avoid content spoofing attacks.
-This *MAY* be done by checking the time that a server received a post at an `inbox` or `outbox` (converted to [UTC](https://en.wikipedia.org/wiki/Coordinated_Universal_Time)) against the `date` field within the [http header signature](https://datatracker.ietf.org/doc/html/draft-cavage-http-signatures-07).
+This *MAY* be done by checking the time that a server received a post at an `inbox` or `outbox` (converted to [UTC](https://en.wikipedia.org/wiki/Coordinated_Universal_Time)) against the `date` field within the [http header signature](https://datatracker.ietf.org/doc/html/draft-cavage-http-signatures-07), after the signature has been validated.
+If there is more than a few minutes difference then this could be a [replay attack](https://en.wikipedia.org/wiki/Replay_attack).
 See Security Considerations for details of using http signatures.

 As an example, if example.com receives the activity